 AS A VOLUNTARY psychotherapy client you are also a consumer, and you have consumer rights.
 This is a major point that many people do not understand.
 You pay your psychologist to do a job and to maintain a well-defined therapeutic neutrality, not to be a friend or confidant.
 I take my job very seriously and am very direct about it.

 If you are thinking of beginning psychotherapy, it will be important to understand the process of choosing a psychologist.
-And, even as you are getting started, it will also be important to understand how to encounter gracefully what all clients must ultimately face: the termination of psychotherapy.
+Furthermore, even as you are getting started, it will be important to understand how to encounter gracefully what all clients must ultimately face: the termination of psychotherapy.

 As a consumer, you have the right to know the following: